jamesplease/redux-resource/docs/guides/state-structure.md

   meta: {
     // Resource metadata here
   },
+  lists: {
+    // Resource lists go here
+  },
-  labels: {
+  requests: {
-    // Request labels here
+    // Named requests here
   }
 }
 ```

 The `resources` object allows you to quickly look up resources given their ID.
 You may be wondering how ordering from the server is preserved.
-You use request
+You use "lists"
-labels to do this, which is a concept we will cover shortly.
+for this, which is a feature that we will cover shortly.

 Keep in mind that Resourceful Redux doesn't care about the specific format that
 your server sends the data back in.
 You just need to make sure that the resources